-Each Programme partner country has identified controller(s) responsible for carrying out the verifications in relation to all beneficiaries on its territory, as outlined in Article 46 of Regulation (EU) No [draft Interreg regulation].
+Each Programme partner country has identified controller(s) responsible for carrying out the verifications in relation to all beneficiaries on its territory, as outlined in Article 46(3) of Regulation (EU) No 2021/1059.
 Each country has also submitted to the MA a detailed description of the control system setup and the systems described are either centralised (Sweden, Ireland, Iceland, Finland) or decentralised (Norway, Faroe Islands, Greenland).
-The full description will be included in the description of the management and control system in accordance with Article 69 of Regulation (EC) No [draft CPR regulation].
+The full description will be included in the description of the management and control system in accordance with Article 69 of Regulation (EC) No 2021/1060.